-Tim bought a bi-level duplex, with each unit boasting 3 bedrooms, 1.5 bathrooms, about 1,400 square feet of living space, and a one-car garage.
+Tim bought a bi-level duplex, with each unit boasting three bedrooms, one and a half bathrooms, about 1,400 square feet of living space, and a one-car garage.

 The lower level on both sides has a walkout to a small wooden patio, which overlooks about a half-acre total and is almost completely enclosed by trees from the neighbors.